kajic/leaflet-locationfilter/README.md

 You may <a href="http://tripbirds.com/hotels/new-york/?bounds=40.721,-73.992,40.75,-73.969">see it in action here</a>.

-Another similar plugin is <a href="https://github.com/heyman/leaflet-areaselect/">Leaflet.AreaSelect</a>, which solves the same problem but with a fixed, centered rectangle that can't be moved, and which support keeping the aspect ratio.
+Another similar plugin is <a href="https://github.com/heyman/leaflet-areaselect/">Leaflet.AreaSelect</a>, which solves the same problem, but with a fixed and centered rectangle, that can't be moved, and that has support for locking the aspect ratio of the selection.

 ### Usage